mietek/halcyon-website/pages/tutorial/index.md

 Tutorial
 ========

-This tutorial shows how use Halcyon while writing a new Haskell web app.
+This tutorial shows how to use Halcyon while writing a new Haskell web app.

 <div><nav id="main-toc"></nav></div>

-You will use Halcyon to install GHC and Cabal, declare and install dependencies, and finally, install the app itself.

-The tutorial assumes you are using a [supported Linux system](/guide/#supported-platforms) with at least 4 GB RAM, and a [GNU _bash_](https://gnu.org/software/bash/) shell.

 Set up
 ------

+The tutorial assumes you are using a [supported Linux system](/guide/#supported-platforms) with at least 4 GB RAM, and a [GNU _bash_](https://gnu.org/software/bash/) shell.

 Run the [setup script](https://github.com/mietek/halcyon/raw/master/setup.sh) to install Halcyon: